c0pperdragon/Amiga-Digital-Video/README.md

 Use this issue thread for discussions on this special topic: https://github.com/c0pperdragon/Amiga-Digital-Video/issues/22

-By accident I have ordered a large quantity of PCBs for these small adapters which I absolutely do not need.
-So if you want some bare PCBs really cheap, please drop me a mail.
-I could send you a simple envelope with 2 PCBs for €3.
+I have now prepared kits for this small adapter containing one PCB and the necessay SMD parts.
+By sending these kits in an untracked envelope, I can offer them for €6 including international postage.
+If you want to get one, please drop me an e-mail  (address below in the contact information).

 ## Big box variant